 "I went this morning, and they confirmed it.
 God, I can't believe you forgot protection.
 It's just a simple spell," she yelled.

 "You're blaming me?"
 Draco asked incredulously.
 "You were the one who told me that you were on the potion and that I had nothing to worry about."

 "I was on the potion!
 But there's still a ninety-nine percent success rate with the potion.
 You should have taken care of the one percent!"

 Draco inwardly groaned.
 This wasn't happening.
 Not to him.
 Not with Pansy.

 "Well, you know what this means, don't you?"
 Pansy asked.

 Draco outwardly groaned.
 "We have to get married."

 "Damn right, we have to get married.
-Can you just imagine the degradation of being an unwed mother?
-We would be shunned from every social circle around," Pansy complained.
+If I'm an unwed mother, I would be shunned from every social circle around," Pansy complained.